CreatorSiSo/creatorsiso/README.md

 - is performant
 - acknowledges that errors will happen
-  - display them nicely
+  - displays them nicely
-  - help users to understand them
+  - helps users in understanding them
+- has readable code
 - is well documentated
-- has readable code

 All of these have the same importance to me. (not sorted in a particular order)